 - A Training Management System is a software that helps training organizations streamline and optimize the back-office training processes for instructor-led training and virtual instructor-led training (ILT and vILT).
 Essentially, training management software provides a more efficient way for you to manage, track, and sell training.

 - LMS Definition: A Learning Management System is a software that helps manage eLearning, by enabling content management, course delivery, and progress tracking.

 Instructor-Led Training vs eLearning

 Back-office (TMS) vs Front-office (LMS)

 There’s only a one-word difference between these two expressions, but it’s an important one.
 A Training Management System is focused on organizing training sessions and is built for training administrators.
 Its core is its back-office features and capabilities, and it is centered on your organization’s processes.
 The core training management system features you should look for in a TMS include those focused on scheduling and resource management, operations and logistics, financial planning and performance, reporting, and sales cycle management.
-Most TMS’s today incorporate some end-user portals as well, the people who use a TMS on a day-to-day basis are key stakeholders such as training managers, HR professionals, corporate university directors, training companies, etc.
+Most TMS’s today incorporate some end-user portals as well, the people who use a TMS on a day-to-day basis are key stakeholders such as training managers, HR professionals, training companies, corporate university directors, and more.

 Training Administration vs Content Delivery